postmanlabs/postman-runtime/README.md

     // *note* Not implemented yet.
     // In the future, this will be used to read certificates from the OS keychain.
     systemCertificate: function() {},

-    // Debug options
-    debug: {
-        // Enable logging SSL session keys (only supported on Node, ignored in the browser)
-        sslKeyLogFile: '/path/to/keylogfile',
-    }
 }, function (err, run) {
     console.log('Created a new Run!');